Landlords Beware of Discrimination Policies

 - Drug Users: This is only valid for current drug users.
 If a potential renter was or is in a current drug treatment program and no longer uses drugs, the Federal Government protects them as handicapped under the Fair Housing Act.

 - History of late rental payments

-For a complete list of reasons why you can or can not deny tenants please contact us at Gordon James Realty or get in touch with an attorney familiar with the Landlord-Tenant Laws.
-The list above is not intended to be legal advice and laws change all the time!
-It’s important as a landlord that you keep informed on discrimination policies, how they affect you, your advertising, your tenants, and your business!
+For a complete list of reasons why you can or can not deny tenants, please contact us at Gordon James Realty or get in touch with an attorney familiar with the Landlord-Tenant Laws.
+The list above is not intended to be legal advice, and laws change all the time!
+It’s important as a landlord to keep informed on discrimination policies, how they affect you, your advertising, your tenants, and your business!
 Happy renting!!